tbgrun/machine_learning/Supervised Learning: Regression.md

-### Detailed Guide to Supervised Machine Learning Analysis with Regression
+### Guide to Supervised Machine Learning Analysis with Regression

-Supervised machine learning with regression is a powerful tool for predicting a continuous outcome variable based on one or more input variables (features).
-This guide will walk you through the process, from preparing your data to interpreting your results.
+Supervised machine learning with regression is a powerful tool for predicting a continuous outcome variable based on one or more features.

 ---

 ### 1. **Data Requirements**

-Before starting with the analysis, it is crucial to understand the data requirements:

 #### 1.1 **Data Quality**
 - **Missing Values (NaN)**: